 The field is carried within the STA Info field or STA Profile field of a Per-STA Profile subelement of a Multi-Link element, corresponding to the reported AP (AP 1).

-The corresponding frame is received by another non-AP STA (non-AP STA 2) that is affiliated with the same non-AP MLD as the non-AP STA (non-AP STA 1).
+The frame is received by another non-AP STA (non-AP STA 2) that is affiliated with the same non-AP MLD as the non-AP STA (non-AP STA 1) and is operating on the same link as AP 2.

 One of the conditions is true: